-- 16.14 Employees will receive every other weekend off unless otherwise agreed. - 16.15 The Employer will schedule each employee five (5) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.
+16.16 The Employer will endeavour to schedule each employee three (3) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.

 In the event that nurses can be granted both Christmas and New Year's Day off the most senior nurse, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.